open-toolchain/tekton-catalog/kubernetes-service/README.md

 * **workspace**: The workspace backing by a volume that contains the Dockerfile and Docker context

 # Usage
-The `sample` sub-directory contains an EventListener definition `kubernetes-service` that you can include in your tekton pipeline configuration to run an example usage of the `fetch-iks-cluster-config` and `kubernetes-contextual-execution` tasks.
+The `sample` sub-directory contains an EventListener definition `kubernetes-service` that you can include in your tekton pipeline configuration to run an example usage of the `iks-fetch-config` and `iks-contextual-execution` tasks.

 It also contains a `kubernetes-service-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for cluster as it uses the task's parameter `cluster-name` to provide the information